awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cwlogs.md

 ## Viewing Command Output in CloudWatch Logs<a name="sysman-rc-setting-up-cwlogs-view"></a>

-As soon as the command starts to execute, Systems Manager sends output to CloudWatch Logs in near real\-time\.
+As soon as the command starts to run, Systems Manager sends output to CloudWatch Logs in near real\-time\.
 The output in CloudWatch Logs uses the following format:

 `CommandID/InstanceID/PluginID/stdout`